 This is the first prospective clinical trial in EHE and the Principal Investigator is Dr. Scott Schuetze from the University of Michigan.
 The trial opened in May 2017 and accrual to the first phase of the study is already complete at 14 patients.
 If there is a single objective response in the first phase, a second phase will open and 13 additional patients will be accrued.
 Dr Rubin’s laboratory will perform correlative studies to document WWTR1-CAMTA1 gene fusions in patients and to examine core biopsies to determine whether trametinib suppresses MEK in the patients EHE tumors.
 Also, if patients respond and then progress we will study the mechanism of resistance in these patients.
 At the end of this trial we should be able to answer the question of whether trametinib is useful in the treatment of progressive EHE.

-F. Collaboration with Dr Valerie Kouskoff
+PhD under Dr Valerie Kouskoff

 The purpose of this project is to create stem cells that have all the molecular characteristics of EHE tumor cells and that will allow studying EHE in a novel biological context.
 Powerful stem cells can be created (or “induced”) by changing cells from your body, such as skin cells or cancer cells, into pluripotent stem cells in the laboratory.
 “Pluripotent” means that the cells can turn into any kind of cells such as endothelium, blood, brain, heart, or kidney cells.
 For this reason, induced pluripotent stem cells can be used to study, and maybe one day help treat, diseases or injuries that have caused patients’ cells to die or become damaged.